eagely/voice-frontend-docs/topics/implementation.typ

 it became clear that creating a visually appealing interface would be challenging, mainly due to the outdated and limited nature of the `.ui` designer.
-Building something that takes minutes in QML would take hours using `.ui` files, so switching to QML seemed like the better option
+Building something that takes minutes in QML would take hours using `.ui` files, so switching to QML seemed like the better option.
 QML offers a more modern approach, with a CSS-like syntax and support for inline JavaScript, making it easier to write and maintain programmatically.
 The backend, meanwhile, stayed largely the same and continued to use C++.